mdhasanali3/Whatsapp-Bot-Universe/README.md

 # Whatsapp-Bot-Universe
-This will demostrate the LLM power with differnt use case with whats app integration
+This will demostrate the LLM power for differnt use case with whats app integration